L’Esterel & Nearby Towns

 There are several ports along the sea front here, from the small port at Riou de l’Argentiere to the much larger ones at Port de la Rague and Port La Napoule.
 The beach areas, although not very extensive, are sandy and popular and have been awarded the ‘blue flag’ award for cleanliness and facilities.

 The most impressive monument here is the Chateau de Napoule, at the southern end of the beach.
-Although a small part of the castle (the Saracen Tower) dates back to the 11th century, most of the castle you can see is a 20th century reconstruction of a 14th century castle destroyed during the Revolution.
+Although a small part of the castle (the Saracen Tower) dates back to the 11th century, most of the castle you can see is a 20th-century reconstruction of a 14th-century castle destroyed during the Revolution.
 The work was carried out by Henry Clews, an artist who owned the castle and whose work you can still see exhibited inside.
 Make sure to stop and have a cup of tea at the cafe overlooking the sea.

 Local markets, a good chance to sample many local products, are held in Mandelieu four times a week – but not always in the same place.
 Wednesday and Friday mornings the market is in the Place des Combattants in the town center, Thursdays it is in La Napoule at Place Saint-Fainéant, and Saturday mornings in Place Jeanne d’Arc.